 - May: Students and mentors meet at a reception at SSU.

 - Summer: Students work with faculty mentors for at least 4 full-time weeks or the equivalent.
-Students and mentors can schedule this time as they see fit.
+The exact schedule is by arrangement between the individual students and their faculty mentors.

 - September: Students present their findings at a culminating event at SSU.